antoinechoffrut/UHCW/README.md

 1. Are there any salient patterns in the booking and cancellation behavior of the patients?

+## Preliminary results
-**Note.** This project is in its preliminary phase.
+This project is in its preliminary phase.
 For speed, we work with a relatively small subset of the full dataset.

-## Understanding the UHCW dataset
+### Understanding the UHCW dataset
 Details about the datasets, `appointments.csv` and `centers.csv`, are given below.

-Following is a summary of preliminary findings obtained from the Jupyter notebook `UHCW_understanding.ipynb`.
+Following is a summary of preliminary findings obtained from the Jupyter notebook `UHCW-understanding.ipynb`.

 - There are:
   - 18 test centers,